Top benefits and potential side effects of consuming sea moss for your health and skin

 This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 For more information, please see our disclosure.

-Sea moss is a type of red algae that grows on the Atlantic coastlines of North America, Europe, and the Caribbean Islands.
+Sea Moss or Irish Moss is a type of red algae that grows on the Atlantic coastlines of North America, Europe, and the Caribbean Islands.

 The Irish have been harvesting to use as a medicine, and Jamaicans used sea moss traditionally to treat illness.

 Irish moss is not eaten as such but used for its thickening powers when boiled in water, a result of its carrageenan content.

 In the Caribbean people serve Irish moss boiled like a tea and mixed with sweetened milk, cold.
 Many people consume Irish moss today in pills or powdered form.

 The Latin name for this algae is “Chondrus crispus” and another name is Carrageen Moss.
 Carrageenan is a derivative from sea moss used as a thickening agent in ice cream, yogurt, cottage cheese, and other processed foods.

 By the National Agency for Research on Cancer, this ingredient was labeled as “a possible human carcinogen“.
 But carrageenan ( a chemically processed ingredient) is different than sea moss.